 The remaining two lists whose object elements are notified at every step are called flush_list and fast_flush_list.
 The first is for Graphs that plot Vectors that may change every time step.
 These do the Vector movies and Space Plots requested from a Shape plot.
-The fast_flush_list is for Shape Plots or Hinton plots in which it is not necessary to redraw an entire cell or pattern because only a few rectangles change color during each step.
+The fast_flush_list is for Shape plots or Hinton plots in which it is not necessary to redraw an entire cell or pattern because only a few rectangles change color during each step.

 Plots are initialized by a call from stdinit() to initPlot().
-The initPlot() procedure first removes any objects in the graph or flush lists for which there is no view on the screen by checking the return value of the view_count() method of the objects, and then calls the begin() method for all objects in the graphLists.
-Finally, it calls the Plot() and flushPlot() procedures to plot things properly at t=0.
+The initPlot() procedure first removes any objects in the graph or flush lists for which there is no view on the screen by checking the return value of the view_count() method of the objects, and then calls the begin() method for all objects in the graph lists.
+Finally, it calls the Plot() and flushPlot() procedures to get the right things plotted at t=0.